MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 1 – Install the Microsoft Entra ID Protection Unified Labeling client

-To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the Microsoft Entra ID Protection client from the Microsoft Download Center.
+To implement Sensitivity labels as part of your pilot project at Adatum, you must first install the **Microsoft Purview Information Protection client** from the Microsoft Download Center.

-**Note:** While the Azure AD to Microsoft Entra ID rebranding is still ongoing, the Azure Information Protection client has not been rebranded as of this writing.
-It will eventually be rebranded to Microsoft Entra ID Protection client.

 1. At the end of the prior lab, you were on LON-CL2.
 Switch to **LON-CL1**.  <br/>